 To become a School Forest, your application must include a copy of the School Board Resolution designating the site as a School Forest.
 Writing and submitting a proposal to the School Board is an important and necessary step.
-Make sure you contact the School Forest Staff before submitting your proposal.
-If done incorrectly, your application may be denied.
-Sample resolution
+If your school is a charter or private school, submit a resolution from your governing body (parish council, board of directors, etc.) with the application.

 To help your presentation be efficient and successful, keep the following items in mind.

-- Consider the benefits and potential risks involved with the School Forest before you meet with the board so you can anticipate their questions and be prepared with well thought out answers.
+- Consider the benefits and potential risks involved with the School Forest before you meet with the board so you can anticipate their questions and be prepared with well-thought-out answers.

 - Have visible support with you.
-Ask your school administers, teachers, students, parents, or committee members to attend the meeting
+Ask your school administers, teachers, students, parents, or committee members to attend the meeting.

-- If the land is not school owned, a land partnership between the school and landowner must be created.
+- If the land is not school-owned, a land partnership between the school and landowner must be created.
 Bring a copy of the fully executed Management or Joint Powers Agreement.

-- Present a map so school board members understand where the property is and who the neighbors are.
+- Present a map, so school board members understand where the property is and who the neighbors are.

 - Consult School Forest Staff for support and information.

-- Prepare a draft resolution before the meeting so school board members are not scrambling to find the proper wording.
+- Prepare a draft resolution before the meeting, so school board members are not scrambling to find the proper wording.